 Title: PROJECT DIRECTOR

 As a Project Director, James is a lynchpin of our operation in Cambridge.
-Combining a wealth of experience in project management, client relations and technical know-how with the management and development of a talented team, James is a passionate about delivering amazing events of all shapes and sizes and is an in-demand kind of chap.
+Combining a wealth of experience in project management, client relations and technical know-how with the management and development of a talented team, James is passionate about delivering amazing events of all shapes and sizes and is an in-demand kind of chap.
 We managed to nab him for half an hour to talk how he got into the industry, what the ingredients are for delivering a top-notch service and what job satisfaction looks like for him.

 How did you get started?